John Y. Culyer: Flatbush District No. 1 School, 1894

-The Flatbush District No. 1 School at 2274 Church Avenue on the corner of Bedford Avenue in the Flatbush neighborhood of Brooklyn, New York City, was built in 1878 on land that was formerly the Flatbush African Burial Ground and was designed by Culyer in the Rundbogenstil style, with a southern addition which dates from 1890-94.
+The Flatbush District No. 1 School at 2274 Church Avenue on the corner of Bedford Avenue in the Flatbush neighborhood of Brooklyn, New York City, was built in 1878 on land that was formerly the Flatbush African Burial Ground and was designed by Culyer in the Rundbogenstil style, with a southern addition which dates from 1890 to 1894.

 The school, which dates from the period before the Town of Flatbush was integrated into the City of Brooklyn in 1894, was later designated Public School 90, but the building was closed in 1951.
 Since then, it has been used as Yeshiva University's Boy's High School and the Beth Rivkah Institute, but is currently vacant.